Comment on The End of “Junk DNA”? by Sean Pitman.

 The clastic dikes could have been produced rapidly before significant lithification as the overlying sedimentary layers were deposited and the pressures on the underlying soft sediment started to become significant.

-The moqui marbles need not have formed in “few months”, but could have formed over many years, even many hundreds of years, before erosion eventually exposed them to the surface.
+The moqui marbles need not have formed in a “few months”, but could have formed over many years, even many hundreds of years, before erosion eventually exposed them to the surface.

 Regarding trackways on a single foreset, I have not encountered any literature suggesting that Navajo foresets were regularly formed minutes apart, implying incredible rates of dune migration.
 But even if they were, your explanation for Navajo dune formation/migration is that this occurred underwater.
 So, I find it difficult to understand how you can believe that a dinosaur walked on a foreset, then under massive current flows the hundred meter scale dune shifted by a foot in just a few minutes via a subaqueous process, and then the same or another dinosaur was somehow still alive to make another track, this time coming the other direction.
 And then a few foresets later, more of the same.